-Marquette holds Kairos off campus and those who participate are juniors and seniors.
-Kairos retreats take place in the fall.
+Marquette holds Awaken off campus and those who participate are juniors and seniors.
+Awaken retreats take place in the fall.

 Marquette's Rosary Club meets every Wednesday morning inside the Chapel to recite the rosary.
 All are welcome to share in the mystery of Jesus Christ.

 Students also have the opportunity to put theory into practice during our three-day service retreats.
 Our service-learning retreat goals are five-pronged: